3 reasons to switch up your business accounting this April

 New (tax) year, new you?

-If cumbersome spreadsheets or your current accounting software aren’t quite cutting it, April happens to be the best month of the year to try a new accounting system.
+If cumbersome spreadsheets or your current accounting software aren’t quite cutting it, April happens to be the best month of the year for certain business types to try a new accounting system.
 Here’s why - and how - you can give your finances a fresh start this spring.

-The new accounting year is the point where accounts from the previous year are being finalised and you’re starting fresh for the new year.
+A new accounting year is the point when you’ve finalised your business accounts from the previous 12-month period and you’re starting fresh for the year ahead.

 2. A new accounting year = a fresh start

-• your accounting dates (e.g. the date your business started trading)
+• your accounting dates (including your business start date i.e. the date your business started trading if your business is a sole trade or partnership)

-• how much your business owned and owed as at the end of the previous accounting year (e.g. how much cash you had in the bank, what your customers owed you, what you owed to your suppliers etc.)
+• how much your business owned and owed as at the end of the previous accounting year (how much cash you had in the bank, what your customers owed you, what you owed to your suppliers etc.)

 • your VAT registration number, if you’re VAT-registered.
-If you’re midway through a VAT quarter in April, you’ll need to provide just a couple more details on this too
+If you’re midway through a VAT quarter in April, you’ll also need to provide a few additional details to make sure your VAT return comes out with the correct numbers.

 3. FreeAgent is the freshest start of all ✨

-FreeAgent’s award-winning accounting software is designed with freelancers, contractors and small businesses in mind.
-A whole host of friendly, intuitive - yet super smart - features can help you:
+FreeAgent’s award-winning accounting software is designed to take a weight off your mind with a whole host of smart, intuitive features.
+FreeAgent can help you:

-You can find out more about the three simple steps to switching to FreeAgent on our website or start your 30-day free trial today and enjoy a fresh financial start this new tax year.
+Check out the three simple steps you can take to switch to FreeAgent or start your 30-day free trial today and enjoy a fresh financial start this new tax year.

 Disclaimer: The content included in this blog post is based on our understanding of tax law at the time of publication.
 It may be subject to change and may not be applicable to your circumstances, so should not be relied upon.
 You are responsible for complying with tax law and should seek independent advice if you require further information about the content included in this blog post.
 If you don't have an accountant, take a look at our directory to find a FreeAgent Practice Partner based in your local area.